-If you’re planning a move to Bellevue, there are many neighborhoods to choose from that offer different lifestyles.
+If you’re planning a move to Bellevue, there are many areas to choose from that offer different lifestyles.
 For those who prefer a country style of living, you can choose to live in the Bridle Trails neighborhood where woods and pastures are abundant.

-Furthermore, Bellevue neighborhoods are safe & diverse.
+Furthermore, neighborhoods in Bellevue are safe & diverse.

-A highly-educated workforce combined with a superior quality of living makes downtown Bellevue, Washington ripe for startup businesses.
+A highly-educated workforce combined with a superior quality of life makes downtown Bellevue, Washington ripe for startup businesses.
 It’s particularly friendly to the technology business sector, making this city a compelling location for entrepreneurs.